 - Salmon, Sautéed garlic Spinach, Baked sweet potato

-- Turkey wings with green peppers and onions, Glazed carrots and Peas
+- Turkey wings with green peppers and onions, Glazed carrots

 - Spaghetti with ground turkey and salad with Italian dressing

 My 2 snacks: Almonds and carrots.
 Dry fruit and dry cereal